 6. “A Tribe Called Quest” by Scenario

 “Scenario” by A Tribe Called Quest is like a tribute to the golden age of hip-hop.
-The song brings together the power of rap with the intense energy of breakdancing, a unique blend that’s hard to resist.
+The song brings together the punch of rap with the intense energy of breakdancing, a unique blend that’s hard to resist.
 It’s a track rich in vocals, structured beats, and an undeniable hip-hop vibe that’ll make any breakdancer want to bust out their best moves.

 7. “Electric Kingdom” by Twilight 22